 "Objectives: To determine and compare the level of quadriceps activation for knee injured participants during kinetic open-chain, closed-chain and composite-chain (Slackline) clinical exercises.
 Quadriceps activation is a critical component of lower limb movement and subsequently, rehabilitation.
 However, selective activation can be difficult due to pain, loss of function and impaired neuro-motor activation.
 Design: Repeated measures (within-subjects) ANOVA.
 Methods: Consecutive physiotherapy outpatients (n=49, 41.8±16.8 years, range 13–72 years, 57% female) with an acute (<2 weeks) knee injury were recruited.
 Participants were assessed for quadri- ceps activation using skin mounted electromyography during five separate clinical quadriceps activation exercises: two open-chain, inner range quads and straight leg raise; two closed-chain, step down and step up; and a composite-chain, slacklining step-up.
 Outcome measures were: median score on elec- tromyography as measured in microvolts (V); and perceived exertion on an 11-point numerical rating scale. "

 If you feel you have something you would like to add to this page then why not get in contact with us.

-Your support & contributions will fund our Ru-Slack Making A Difference (MAD) program and enable us to spread the word about slacklining whilst continuing to run slackline programmes; free at the point of delivery to those that can't afford it.
+Your support & contributions will fund our Ru-Slack Making A Difference (MAD) program and enable us to spread the word about slacklining even further whilst continuing to run slackline programmes; free at the point of delivery to those that can't afford it.